Organ

 History

-The first record of an organ at Croydon Minster is an Avery Organ with 24 stops over three manuals only, built in 1794.
-Pedals were added in 1819 by Elliot and in 1864 the organ was moved from the west end to the north-east end of the church, roughly where the present Hill/Harrison organ is now.
-In 1867 the organ was lost in the fire which destroyed much of the church.
+The current organ comprises 58 stops across four manuals and pedals.
 In 1869, following rebuilding of the church by George Gilbert Scott, Messrs.
 Hill and Son built a new organ of three manuals and pedals.
-The case was in the position currently occupied by the vestry and the console in the Lady Chapel (on the north side), facing east.
-A few stops were added by Hill in 1871 and in 1893, when the case was moved one bay west, with the console in the chancel, facing north.
-In 1904 other additions were made by Hill, the action changed from Tracker to Tubular-Pneumatic and preparation was made for the Solo Organ, the 8 stops of which were added in 1912, when other alterations were made.
-In 1937 Hill enclosed the choir organ, the organ was cleaned and the swell pedals altered to the balanced type.
+The case was in the position currently occupied by the vestry and the console was in the Mary Chapel (on the north side), facing east.
+A few stops were added by Hill in 1871 and in 1893 the case was moved one bay west, with the console in the chancel, facing north.
+In 1904 other additions were made by Hill, the action was changed from tracker to tubular-pneumatic and preparation was made for the solo organ, the 8 stops of which were added in 1912, when other alterations were made.
+In 1937 Hill enclosed the choir organ, the organ was cleaned, and the swell pedals were replaced with balanced swell pedals.

 Pedal Organ